wdwzyyg/ptyrad/WISHLIST.md

     - Appending different reconstruciton engines
     - Could start from notebooks, but ultimately a wrapper class would be nice

+### Params generation and validation
+- Add a `params.py` module to handle the type check, default filling, and value validation.
+Might do it with dataclasses or pydantic.

 ### Initialization

 - Add padding and resampling to loaded objects and probes